Hi! I'm Andrew Mudd.

 Andrew Mudd, on his boat in LA Harbor, wearing a big dumb hat and sunglasses, giving a thumbs up.
 Two cruise ships are in the background.

-But we didn’t even have a video camera in my family, so I devoted my efforts to learning photography, and eventually found work in a retail portrait studio, and then another.
-And in 2008, when I left that job, I decided to pursue a Craigslist ad looking for someone to help out on a documentary about haunted places and the ghosts therein in Denver, Colorado (Passing Through; unreleased).
-Luckily, the guy making that film was an Emmy Award-winner several times over, and showed me quickly what it was like to be on an actual film set (my first paying job in the industry, in fact), showed me what it was like to produce a no-budget film, and taught me how to edit.
-Since then, I’ve worked on dozens of projects for dozens of production companies and studios, in many states and even a few other countries.
-I’ve delivered more than three hundred episodes of television, and several films.
+After school, and a series of tech jobs, followed by a series of photography jobs, I decided to pursue a Craigslist ad looking for someone to help out on a documentary about haunted places in Denver, Colorado and the ghosts who loved them (Passing Through; unreleased).
+Luckily, the guy making that film was an Emmy Award-winner several times over, and showed me quickly what it was like to be on an actual soundstage getting me my first paying production assistant job in the industry on a Microsoft ad, showed me first-hand what it was like to produce and budget films, and most importantly, taught me how to edit and use an Avid.
+(Thanks, Michael!)
+Since then, I’ve worked on dozens of projects for dozens of production companies and studios, in several states and countries.
+I’ve worked on more than three hundred episodes of television for dozens of series, dozens of commercials, and several films.

 Widgets